The Westchester County Forensic Laboratory offers an excellent, unpaid academically orientated internship program.

 Research projects in these areas are not guaranteed.

 High School Students

-High school students may be granted a "shadowing experience" in which they spend one day viewing the various aspects of the laboratory.
+Due to liability issues, we cannot accommodate high school students for internships.
+However, high school students may be granted a "shadowing experience" in which they spend one day viewing the various aspects of the laboratory.
 This shadow day takes place every second Tuesday of the month (excluding July and Aug.).
 Only high school students residing in Westchester County in their junior and senior years will be considered for the shadowing experience.

 The laboratory is a professional environment and proper attire should reflect this.
 Jewelry should be kept to a minimum.
 Long hair must be appropriately secured.
 Contact lenses are prohibited.
 Improper dress will not be permitted and the shadow may be sent home if necessary.
 Not permitted in the laboratory are: